Are you a beginner photographer who doesn’t want to spend much money on equipment?

 I set the aperture to F/2.8, giving me a wide angle of view and plenty of light to work with.

-When I started shooting baby, he unfurled himself on his mother’s lap, staring right into the lens with an intensity that made me stop breathing for a moment or two!
-His eyes were so clear, so bright, and then he smiled at me, and I knew that this was going to be one of those shoots where everything just fell into place, even though it doesn’t always happen that way.
+His eyes were so clear and bright, and then he smiled at me, and I knew this would be one of those shoots where everything fell into place, even though it doesn’t always happen that way.

 White Balance/Frame Rate